Suryavamsi42/Git1/readme.txt

-This is the file which is using for the checking the git.
+This is the file which is using for the checking the git1.